Special Educational Needs

 It is estimated that approximately 20% of all children will experience some difficulties during their school careers.
 These may be in learning, behaviour, medical or social.

-Mrs. Lintin and our extremely experienced and well qualified team of Learning Support Assistants ensure that the support for these children in our school is of an excellent standard.
+Mrs. Lintin and our extremely experienced and well qualified team of staff ensure that the support for these children in our school is of an excellent standard.
 We endeavour to establish a good relationship with the children and ensure that they feel secure and well supported within their learning environment.
 Parents are kept well informed at all times of progress with termly review meetings and Mrs.Lintin is always happy to have meetings with parents who may have questions or concerns.

 If your child is experiencing problems in school, their class teacher will pass on his or her concerns first to you, the parent and then to Mrs. Lintin who will then monitor your child's progress and do a classroom observation.
 Various assessments may also be carried out.